MariusArhaug/MariusArhaug/README.md

 ### Hi there 👋
 My name is Marius Arhaug.
 Im currently studying for my masters degree in Computer Science at NTNU.
 Where I am majoring in the field of _Algorithms_ and _High Performance Computing (HPC)_.
 While studying I am also working as a partime software developer <a href="https://github.com/sportradar"><strong>@Sportradar</strong></a>.
 Where I am now working for their _streaming_ squad where we use technologies such as **Go**, **TypeScript** and **GraphQL**

-This summer I have gotten the opportunity to work at two full time internships at **Sportradar** and **Metaito**.
-Where I had the role as a _software developer_ and as a _fullstack developer_, respectively.
-Technologies include TypeScript, GraphQL and Elixir, respectively

-- 👯 I’m looking to collaborate on software engineering and/or fullstack development.
 - 📫 How to reach me: mariusarhaug@hotmail.com
 - ⚡ Fun fact: I partake in my country's regional team in powerlifing.